Mintmd2/SRB2-Docker/README.md

 # srb2

-Docker container for running a Sonic Robo Blast 2 dedicated server.
+Docker-compose for running a Sonic Robo Blast 2 dedicated server.

-**NOTE - I am pretty inexperienced with Dockerfile so it likely isn't using best practices.
-Though it works great for me, use at your own risk.**
+*NOTE - I am pretty inexperienced with Dockerfile so it likely isn't using best practices.
+Though it works great for me, use at your own risk.*

 ## Usage